-It’s common to hear about car parts being recalled because they didn’t perform the way the manufacturer intended, or might be outright dangerous to passengers.
+It’s common to hear about car parts being recalled because they didn’t perform as the manufacturer intended.
+Or they might even be outright dangerous to passengers.
 If a part of your car has been recalled, you might have questions about what to do next.
 Maybe you aren’t sure whether it is still safe to drive your car.
-This article will attempt to offer some advice about recalled car parts to ensure that you get the help you need to avoid needlessly getting into a car accident.
+This article will offer advice about recalled car parts to ensure you get the help you need to avoid needlessly getting into a car accident.

 The National Highway Traffic Safety Administration (NHTSA) is a governmental agency that sets the standards for the safety of cars and car parts.
 If manufacturers do not meet the requirements dictated by the NHTSA, the administration has the power and the duty to recall defective vehicles or pieces of machinery.
-Usually, manufacturers will detect problems in their equipment and issue a voluntary recall, then offer to repair the broken parts at no charge to the customer.
+Usually, manufacturers will detect problems in their equipment and issue a voluntary recall.
+Then they will offer the customer to repair the broken parts at no charge.

 Some recalls occur because a car part poses a safety threat to passengers.
 These include:

-Other recalls may not be a threat to a person’s safety, but are nonetheless below NHTSA guidelines and must be recalled and repaired.
+Other recalls may not threaten a person’s safety but are below NHTSA guidelines and must be recalled and repaired.
 These might include:

 If your car or a part of it has been recalled, you will receive a letter directly from the car manufacturer or dealer, which will tell you your next steps.
 Generally, they will invite you in to repair the problem at no extra cost.
-Getting a recall letter doesn’t mean you’re in immediate danger, but you should get your car inspected as soon as possible.
+Getting a recall letter doesn’t mean you’re in immediate danger, but you should inspect your car immediately.

-If you suspect a part of your car is defective, but there hasn’t been a recall yet, you can contact the NHTSA and file a complaint.
+If you suspect a part of your car is defective but hasn’t been recalled yet, you can contact the NHTSA and file a complaint.